 A knowledgeable attorney can help you if you have been in an accident caused by a distracted driver.
-Contact Hartel, DeSantis & Howie, LLP for your free consultation today.
+Contact Hartel, DeSantis & Howie, LLP for your free consultation for personal injury cases today.
 They serve clients in Annapolis, Hanover, and throughout Maryland.

 By Michael A. DeSantis | Published June 2, 2014